 After the fire is started and water put on to boil for coffee, potatoes and corn on the cob, the guide sets the table, complete with table cloth.
 First to hit the skillet is the sliced fat-back.
 Sliced thin, the fat-back resembles bacon with one obvious difference.
 Where bacon or salt pork have lean meat, fat-back is just that, 100% fat from the back of a pig, with no lean meat.
 The difference is important, at least to Clayton guides.
 As the fat renders, the residual lard is used to fry the fish and dessert.
 It is the one absolute necessity of the entire production.

-While the fishermen enjoy the appetizer and a freshly tossed salad, with 'Original' Thousand Island Dressing of course, the guide will dust their fish with breading and put it to fry in the super hot fat-back grease.
-The flesh sears immediately, preventing absorption of the fat.
-In seconds the fish is golden brown and the fresh coffee grounds that were dumped into boiling water have settled for more than 30 minutes, changing the river water into a true outdoor delight.
+While the anglers enjoy the appetizer and a freshly tossed salad, with 'Original' Thousand Island Dressing of course, the guide will dust their fish with breading and put it to fry in the super hot fat-back rendering.
+In seconds the fish is golden brown while the fresh coffee grounds that were dumped into boiling water have settled for more than 30 minutes, changing the river water into a true outdoor delight.
 The potatoes have been at boil for nearly 45 minutes and the fresh corn on the cob for ten.
 All comes to readiness at the same time.While the group digs into the freshest fish they have ever eaten and the corn and potatoes, the guide begins preparations for dessert.
 Eggs are broken into a bowl and sugar and cream are added.
 The batter is used for bread that has been drying in the sunlit breeze for about an hour.
 Thrust into the rolling hot fat-back grease, the batter immediately puffs up, making the french toast resemble the finest french puff pastry.
 The french toast is topped with butter, a bottle cap of maple syrup, a bottle cap of cream and bottle cap of brandy.
 All of this is topped off with the brew locally known as "guides coffee."
-Strong and dark, it is a necessity for those wishing to stay awake for the ride back to the Clayton dock.
+Strong and dark, it is a necessity for those wishing to stay awake for the half hour ride back to the Clayton dock.